Classic car and bike restoration – the benefits of ultrasonic cleaning from Hilsonic

 Because ultrasonic cleaning relies on cavitation, engine parts can be cleaned without recourse to harsh, dangerous chemicals – better for the environment and safer for the classic car or bike restorer.
 This also means that all manner of parts can be cleaned ultrasonically – both exterior and interior.
 Ultrasonic cleaners are particularly effective for cleaning carburettors, cylinder heads, brake cylinders, throttle bodies, transmission valve bodies, manifolds, alternators, engine blocks and wheels.
 Fast and effective, ultrasonic cleaning penetrates deep into the part – including previously hard-to-reach areas – cleaning sensitive parts without damage and helping to maintain the performance and prolong the life of more delicate components.

-Hilsonic have been manufacturing ultrasonic cleaners throughout the UK and Europe for over 35 years, with patented technologies and unique design and construction, all developed for exceptional performance and long life.
+Hilsonic have been manufacturing ultrasonic cleaners throughout the UK and Europe for over 35 years, with technologies and unique design and construction, all developed for exceptional performance and long life.
 With ranges from economy and budget benchtop cleaners up to industrial and custom-built units, Hilsonic offer the ideal cleaning solution for car and bike restoration – from the part-time enthusiast to the professional garage.

 Typical cylinder head before ultrasonic cleaning